List of Final Destination characters: Introduced in Final Destination Bloodlines

 The Campbell family (from left to right): Charlie Reyes (Teo Briones), Marty Reyes (Tinpo Lee), Stefani Reyes (Kaitlyn Santa Juana), Brenda Campbell (April Amber Telek), Howard Campbell (Alex Zahara), Erik Campbell (Richard Harmon), Julia Campbell (Anna Lore), and Bobby Campbell (Owen Patrick Joyner).
 Darlene Campbell (Rya Kihlstedt), Iris Campbell (Brec Bassinger / Gabrielle Rose) and Paul Campbell (Max Lloyd-Jones) are absent from the scene.

-Final Destination Bloodlines is the sixth film in the Final Destination series and is set fifteen years after the McKinley Speedway crash while the main disaster is set thirty-one years before the North Bay Bridge collapse and the Flight 180 explosion.
-It focuses on college student Stefani Reyes, whose grandmother Iris Campbell had a premonition about the collapse of a recently inaugurated restaurant tower in 1968.
+Final Destination Bloodlines is the sixth film in the Final Destination series.
+It is split into two time periods, with the main disaster taking place thirty years before the North Bay Bridge collapse and the Flight 180 explosion, while the central narrative is set fifteen years after the McKinley Speedway crash.
+It focuses on college student Stefani Reyes, whose grandmother Iris Campbell had a premonition about the collapse of a recently inaugurated restaurant tower in 1969.
 Iris's warnings were heeded and consequently the tower never collapsed, but Death began claiming the lives of the survivors and their descendants generation after generation for being lives that should never have existed.

 In the present, when Iris is finally killed, Stefani and her eight remaining relatives—her brother Charlie, her mother Darlene, her father Marty, her uncle Howard, her aunt Brenda, and her cousins Erik, Julia, and Bobby—must find a way to save their bloodline with a book in which Iris compiled information about the previous accidents and their omens to cheat Death.